MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-screen-context-variables.md

 1. To change the image, select the image and then select **Edit**.
 1. Select **Feature Item** button control and add your own text.
 1. Select **Short description or engaging message** and edit the description text.
-1. To add additional tiles, in the tree view copy and paste a **Container** item.
+1. To add more tiles, in the tree view copy and paste a **Container** item.
 1. To remove a tile, in the tree view right click a **Container** and select **Delete**.

-## Header and gallery
+## Header and gallery screen

 Use the **Header and gallery** screen to showcase a wide range of product or service information, like a product catalog.
-When you connect a gallery control to a data source, an catalog is automaticlly generated with little customization required.
+When you connect a gallery control to a data source, a catalog is automatically generated with little customization required.

 The [gallery control](controls/control-gallery.md) in **Header and gallery** screen is a classic control.
-However, when the modern gallery control is released, the **Header and gallery** screen will use the modern gallery control.
+However, when the modern gallery control is released, the **Header and gallery** screen use the modern gallery control.
 For more information, see [Overview of modern controls and themes in canvas apps](controls/modern-controls/overview-modern-controls.md).

 The **Header and gallery** screen contains the following controls: